ZummiGummi/Quake3e-Server/README.md

 # Instructions
 Start your container with the example docker-compose.yml file.

+You can run it without compose using something like the below.
+Replace the /opt/quake3e-server/baseq3 with an actual folder on your server.

+`docker run -d --name=quake3e-server -p 27960:27960/udp -v /opt/quake3e-server/baseq3:/q3e/baseq3 ghcr.io/zummigummi/quake3e-server:latest`

 Once your container starts, a new folder called baseq3 will be created.

 Copy your .pk3 files into this folder, along with your server.cfg file.